 Everything you need for these brownies you’ll easily be able to pick up at a store.

-• Butter.
+- Butter.
 I’m using unsalted butter in this recipe, but use salted if that’s what you can find.
 It’s generally not salty enough to make a big difference in this recipe, so don’t worry about ending up with salty brownies.
 Another bonus about this recipe is that you can use it straight from the fridge – no need for it to be at room temperature.

-• Flour.
+- Flour.
 Plain, all-purpose flour is fine here.

-• Eggs.
+- Eggs.
 Always free range, and at room temperature here if possible.

 How to make them

 Start by making the salted caramel.
-This easy version uses condensed milk to give you a head start (rather than making caramel by heating sugar and adding butter which can be tricky).
 Get the condensed milk into a small pan then add golden syrup and butter.
 Turn the heat to low and then cook, stirring, for 3 minutes.
 You’re looking for the caramel to get a little more golden and thicken up slightly.
-It can quickly burn so make sure you are stirring and keeping the heat on low.
-Once the caramel hits a thicker consistency, remove from the heat then sprinkle over the flaky sea salt.
-Mix it through the caramel then set it aside.

-Pour in the cooled chocolate/butter mix (make sure this isn’t hot when you add it or you could end up with scrambled eggs).
-Whisk the mixture again, until it’s super glossy and thick.
-At this point, add in the dry ingredients.
-I like to measure them out in a separate bowl, and then use a sieve to sift them in.
 Finally, you’re going to ‘fold’ the mixture together.
 The easiest way to describe this is to perform a figure of 8 movement in your bowl with a large spatula.
-You want to slowly perform this move, scooping up from underneath to make sure everything is being mixed together.
+You want to slowly perform this move, scooping up from underneath to ensure everything is mixed well.
 You want to do this gently to keep the airiness you just spent time creating by whisking the eggs.
-Once the ingredients are JUST mixed together, it’s time to put everything together.
+Once the ingredients are JUST mixed, itโs time to assemble the brownie.

-My second trick for a perfectly fudgy brownie is actually to slightly UNDERBAKE it.
+My second trick for a perfectly fudgy brownie is to slightly UNDERBAKE it.
 The brownies will keep cooking and setting as they come out of the oven and cool, so by the time that’s happened, they’ll be at the perfect consistency.
 It’s also important to let it cool because if you cut into it too soon, it’ll be tricky to cut cleanly and will fall apart.
 You can pop the dish in the fridge if you like – this will make the slicing even easier.

 Got a question?

-I like using super dark chocolate in this recipe – so anything at a 70% cocoa content or above.
+I like using super dark chocolate in this recipe – so anything at 70% cocoa content or above.
 In the UK, I use the Lindt 70% or 90% cocoa dark chocolate or the Green & Blacks 70% or 85% cocoa dark chocolate.
-And in New Zealand, I ALWAYS use Whittaker’s (the 72% dark ghana is where it’s at).
+And in New Zealand, I ALWAYS use Whittaker’s (the 72% dark Ghana is where it’s at).

-Baking is very precise, so I wouldn’t recommend tinkering with the quantities here because you just won’t get the same result.
+Baking is very precise, so I wouldn’t recommend tinkering with the quantities here because you won’t get the same result.
 Sugar isn’t just present in baking for sweetness – it plays a crucial role in keeping things moist and fudgy, which is key here.
 No one wants a dry brownie, which is what will happen if you reduce the sugar content.

 I find these brownies will last for at least a week in a sealed container at room temperature, and even longer in the fridge.
 You can pop them in the microwave for 15 seconds to warm up slightly if you like.

 You can!
-I’ve given instructions for this in the recipe card below and also in the step-by-step instructions above – but the only part of the recipe I use a stand mixer for is whipping the eggs and sugar.
+I’ve given instructions for this in the recipe card below and in the step-by-step instructions above – but the only part of the recipe I use a stand mixer for is whipping the eggs and sugar.
 You can do this with a regular electric handheld whisk or you can do it with a regular whisk, it will just take a little longer (and some elbow grease!) to get the fluffy result.

 Like this recipe?
 Here are some more sweet recipes you might enjoy